hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 zypper in osc
 ```

 Follow [this](https://en.opensuse.org/openSUSE:Build_Service_Tutorial) tutorial.
-The tutorial leaves out some cruical steps for cli usage though.
-You must login to the build service via the web first to create the home project before the cli commands will work.
+The tutorial leaves out some cruical steps though.
+You must login to the build service via the web first and browse to the default home project.
+You will then get an option to generate it because it doesn't exist yet. **I haven't bothered looking up the equivalent cli commands to do this without logging in via the web.**

 Also, it fails to note that the example code for adding a repository must be nested within the <project name=...> `XML` tags.

 For packaging python modules use [this](https://en.opensuse.org/openSUSE:Packaging_Python) guide, but make sure you've followed the [Build Service](https://en.opensuse.org/openSUSE:Build_Service_Tutorial) tutorial first to setup repositories and projects correctly.

 ## Notes